IBMStreams/streamsx.speech2text/applications/CallCenter/com.ibm.streamsx.speech2text.callcenter.networktap/README.md

 The executable created above will need the proper permissions to be able to read from a network tap ...

+**Code Change**: You will need to uncomment and use the TCP Sink in the NetworkTap application, as well as the TCP Source in the PacketHandler application.
+(Import/Export doesn't work in standalone mode)

 To set the permissions on the executable you need sudo authority

 First unbundle the .sab file created